 This day symbolises the loving bond between brothers and sisters.
 Often brothers visit their sisters on this day to seek their blessings.

-The above stories illustrate the significance of the revelries of each day of the 5-day long Diwali occasion.
-These mythological tales will help your children understand their cultural significance behind each of the festivities and enhance their knowledge and respect for their traditions.
+These mythological tales will help your children understand their cultural significance behind each of the Diwali festivities and enhance their knowledge and respect for their traditions.

 In case your children wish to dwell deeper, here are a few Diwali books for kids you should consider.